Mike1938/IT-Ticketing-System/readme.md

-##Creating a IT Ticket system using php as the backend
+##Creating a IT Ticket system using php as the backendT